TheOmer77/project-template/README.md

 Environment variables for the entire project are stored in the `.env` file.
 After editing this file:

-- If any new variables were added, add them to the relevant services in `docker-compose.yml`:
+- If any new variables were added, add them to the relevant services in `compose.yaml` (or `compose.dev.yaml` in development):

   > Note that all frontend variables have to be prefixed with `VITE_`; [This prefix can be changed](https://vitejs.dev/config/shared-options.html#envprefix).